Channel 39 (New Zealand): Scarfie Land

 Scarfie Land was a showcase of student life in Dunedin with its roots are derived from COW (Campus Otago Weekly) TV.
 From 2015, it was replaced by a Facebook updates page.
 Broadcaster Clarke Gayford, who is the partner of New Zealand Prime Minister Jacinda Ardern pitched the COW TV to the station after graduating from the New Zealand Graduate School.

 Sports

-Channel 39's sports programme covers a range of sporting activities including rugby, football, ice hockey, cricket, motorsports cars and bikes.
+Channel 39's sports programme covered a range of sporting activities including rugby, football, ice hockey, cricket, motorsports cars and bikes.

 Southern Attractions

-Southern Attractions is a tourism programme aimed at visitors to Dunedin and the surrounding region.
-It runs from 7.39am to 10am, 3pm to 4pm, and from 6pm to 7pm on weekdays.
-It also runs at various times over the weekends.
+Southern Attractions was a tourism programme aimed at visitors to Dunedin and the surrounding region, running from 7.39am to 10am, 3pm to 4pm, and from 6pm to 7pm on weekdays.
+It also ran at various times over the weekends.

-Former content

 Story Time

 Storytime was a half-hour show hosted by Anita Cumming (who also briefly appeared in TVNZ's Shortland Street) and Merlin the Mouse aimed at preschoolers and young children.